markhamori/own-simple-blockchain/README.md

 **Section-3 - the solution:**

 - Transactions to be signed with a private and public key, that way we can only spend coins in a wallet if you have the private key of it

+_Notes:_

+- Private and public key are both unique.
+- The public key is freely shareable with anyone.
+It's the address of your wallet.
+- The private key on the other hand is used to sign transactions.
+It proves that the owner of the wallet is taking money out of it. _It should be kept secret so only you can spend your coins._